Skip to main content

 Handling Hallucinations

-AI agents may generate content that is factually incorrect or misleading, known as hallucinations.
+AI assistants may generate content that is factually incorrect or misleading, known as hallucinations.

 Mitigation Strategies